mulesoft-labs/data-weave-cli/README.md

   wizard         Wizard actions.
-    add            Adds a new Wizard to your network of trusted wizards. validate       Validate if a script is valid or not. migrate        Translates a DW1 script into a DW2 script. spell          Runs the specified Spell.
+    add            Adds a new Wizard to your network of trusted wizards. validate       Validate if a script is valid or not. spell          Runs the specified Spell.
     create         Creates a new spell with the given name. list           List all available spells.